Who's Really at Fault in a Car Accident?

 - Driver behavior.
 Every driver behind the wheel has one thing in common: they're all human.
 We may be driving while thinking about work, or talking to other passengers, or maybe when we haven't had enough sleep.
 The problem arises when the driver distractions inside the car—and even inside the driver's head—take his focus off the road and risk the safety of other drivers.

-Let Our Experienced Car Wreck Attorneys Work For You
+Let Our Experienced Car Accidents Attorneys Work For You

-No matter what caused your car wreck, one thing is for certain: you need help dealing with the aftermath.
+No matter what caused your car accident, one thing is for certain: you need help dealing with the aftermath.
 You need someone who can deal with the insurance companies while you take the time to heal.
 David Hart is an AV-rated, TBLS-certified personal injury lawyer who may even be able to win compensation for your medical bills and personal damages.
 Our car crash attorneys can help you: all you have to do is ask.

 From our office in Colleyville, we proudly serve Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving, Flower Mound and the entire Dallas/Ft.
 Worth metroplex.
 Contact us online or call us directly at (800) 856-2347 for a free consultation from a peer-respected car crash lawyer.